CloudCannon/rcc/docs/src/docs/_index.md

 3. On your `production` site add the environment variable `ROSEY_PROD`, with a value of `true`.

-4. On staging, install the RCC by running `npm i rosey-cloudcannon-connector` in the root of your repository.
+4. On staging, install the RCC by running `npm i rosey-cloudcannon-connector` in the root of your project.

 5. On staging, add a `.cloudcannon/postbuild` file at the root of your project if you don't have one already.
 Replace `dist` with the build output directory of your project.
 If you already have a CloudCannon postbuild file, add this logic to your current one.